 funded by the Community Preservation Act.
 Similar to the other Newburyport public schools, the 214,934 square foot building houses an auditorium, cafeteria, gymnasium and library/media center along with an emergency generator.
-The school's 13.3-acre campus includes a football stadium, which is currently under renovation to change from a grass field to an artificial turf one with an expected completion date in the fall of 2015 and a baseball field.
+The school's 13.3-acre campus includes a football stadium, which included the change from a grass field to an artificial turf one and a baseball field.
 The school's parking lot has approximately 100 spaces; many high school students drive to school and utilize on-street parking along High Street and in the immediate vicinity of the building.